nccshecodes/shecodes-2020/src/posts/2018-02-14/2018-02-14-how-i-landed-first-tech-job-age-48.md

   So I landed my first tech job.
 I won't lie, it wasn't easy, and I almost gave up.
 But I'm glad I didn't and this is a list of 7 tips on what worked to get me through.
 featureImage: src/posts/2018-02-14/girl-smiley-face-gratisography.jpg
 featureImageAlt: ""
+metaDesc: So I've landed my first tech job.
+I won't lie, it wasn't easy, and I almost gave up.
+But I'm glad I didn't and this is a list of 7 tips on what worked to get me through.
+metaTitle: Land First Tech Job Over 40
+permalink: /blog/land-first-tech-job-over-40/index.html
 tags:
  - level up
  - diversity